nxr-deen/Student-records/README.md

 # Student Records Management

 This repository contains a C program (`student_data.c`) that manages student information in a binary file named `students.dat`.
-The program allows users to input multiple student records and read the stored data.
+The program, allows users to input multiple student records and read the stored data.

 ## Features